Watch: Tennessee dam narrowly avoids failure after heavy rain from Helene

 The NWS warned that if the dam fails, the initial flood wave —a wall of water— would reach West Allens Bridge Road in just 20 minutes.

-The town of Erwin is also along the path of danger from the Nolichucky River.
+The town of Erwin was also along the path of danger from the Nolichucky River.
 The town is already experiencing flooding from the record rains and was the site of a daring rescue of dozens of hospital staff and patients who spent hours on the roof of the Unicoi County Hospital after floodwaters surged into town.